 Local band Leaner, Lunker, and Betsy reunites for show at The Press, brings wedding love story full circle

-Steamboat band reunites, brings love story full circle

 STEAMBOAT SPRINGS — During Thanksgiving weekend of 1971, recent University of Colorado graduate Joe Ghiglia found himself in Steamboat Springs for the first time, visiting friends of friends.